HealthRex/CDSS/scripts/LabCulturePrediction/README.md

    - caspofungin

 Suggested implementation: We can treat each medication as a clinical item feature and include it in our feature matrix.
-We can accomplish this via a call to the `addClinicalItemFeature` function of LabCultureMatrix.py
+We can accomplish this via a call to the `addClinicalItemFeature` function of LabCultureMatrix.py.

+#### Select biomarkers curated from domain experts
+The next phase of this project could also benefit from further refining the list of features by curating other biomarkers not related to medications.
+Further interviews with domain experts should be conducted to investigate biomarkers such as Alanine aminotransferase (ALT) and Alkaline phosphatase (ALP).

-# Suggested Readings
+# <a name="readings"></a>Suggested Readings
 * https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5632149/
 * https://www.sciencedirect.com/science/article/pii/S1532046418301291
 * https://www.shmabstracts.com/abstract/predicting-bacteremia-in-hospitalized-patients-an-analysis-of-electronic-health-record-data/